ayberkt/formal-topology-in-UF/README.md

 University of Technology to be titled _Formal Topology in Univalent Foundations_.

 ---
 **Note**: This library is not actively maintained.
-To typecheck, use `cubical` as of commit 09cc7134082573cf82436f5d317405812856f7f6.
+The dependency `cubical` needs to be checked out to commit `09cc7134082573cf82436f5d317405812856f7f6`.

-For an actively
-developed version of the locale theory development here, see the [`Locales`](https://github.com/martinescardo/TypeTopology/tree/master/source/Locales) in [`TypeTopology`](https://github.com/martinescardo/TypeTopology).
+For an actively developed version of the locale theory development here, see the [`Locales`](https://github.com/martinescardo/TypeTopology/tree/master/source/Locales) in [`TypeTopology`](https://github.com/martinescardo/TypeTopology).
 ---